ambitus/ambitus/things_to_know.md

 isn't a modern interface, and doesn't work well as an application development environment.

-There are current projects like [zowe](https://github.com/zowe), and offerings like [IBM Wazi](https://www.ibm.com/products/wazi-for-red-hat-codeready-workspaces) that provide modern infrastructure for z/OS application development.
-It's also a goal of this project to demonstrate and enable various development technologies on z/OS.
+There are current open source projects like [zowe](https://github.com/zowe), and commercial offerings like [IBM Wazi](https://www.ibm.com/products/wazi-for-red-hat-codeready-workspaces) that provide modern infrastructure for z/OS application development.
+It's also a goal of this project to demonstrate and enable other development technologies on z/OS.
 So while USS is a key piece of infrastructure that supports these environments, you shouldn't look at it as the primary interface for developing code.